 Pronation essentially refers to the natural side-to-side or inward rolling of your foot when you run or walk.

 When you land on your midfoot or heel, the flexible foot pronates to cushion your landing.
-Normal pronation is said to be about 15 degrees of an inward roll of the foot from the ankle.
+Normal pronation is about 15 degrees of an inward foot roll from the ankle.

-While some pronation—again, about 15 degrees—is normal and helps absorb shock when you land, overpronation, which is excessive inward rolling of your foot beyond the 15 degrees, can increase the risk of injury.
+While some pronation—again, about 15 degrees—is normal and helps with shock absorption when you land, overpronation, which is excessive inward rolling of your foot beyond the 15 degrees, can increase the risk of injury.

 Overpronation is particularly common in runners with flat feet or low arches.
 Overpronation places the foot and ankle in a poor position to absorb shock, and excessive pronation alters the line of stress going up the kinetic chain to your shins, knees, legs, and hips.